maartenzam/interactive-publication/src/pages/implementations-of-the-grammar-of-graphics.md

 A scatter plot of male (orange) and female (blue) athlete heights and weights made with Observable Plot.
 Source: [observablehq.com/@observablehq/plot](https://observablehq.com/@observablehq/plot)

 <aside>
-🔗 A full introduction to Observable and Observable Plot can be found in <span class='internal-link'><a href='grammar-of-graphics-in-observable-plot'>Grammar of graphics in practice: Observable Plot</a></span>
+🔗 A full introduction to Observable and Observable Plot can be found in <span class='internal-link'><a href='grammar-of-graphics-in-practice-observable-plot'>Grammar of graphics in practice: Observable Plot</a></span>

 </aside>